calslips/Library/README.md

 # User Stories
 - users can add new books
-- users can search for books (title or author)
+- users can search for books (title or user)
 - users can sign out the book
 - users can delete their accounts